Did you know that hiring managers only spend an average of 7.4 seconds glancing at your resume?

 What is a summary of qualifications?

 A summary of qualifications is the same as a resume summary.
-It emphasizes on key accomplishments and qualifications and presents why you are the best candidate for the job.
+It emphasizes key accomplishments, qualifications, and certifications while presenting you as the best candidate for the job.

 What are the other names for resume summary?